gamemake/CompactBuffer/README.md

 # Why use it？

-* No type reflection is used.
+* Provides code generation to avoid the use of reflection.
-* Support Span type to reduce GC.
+* Reference types are supported in the protocol.
 * Simple and easy to use.

-# Install to unity project
+# How to Install?

 On Windows
 ```dos